 It’s a tried-and-true storyline, providing enough impetus to sit through a fairly sparse collection of narrative moments, but it nestles squarely into the background and lets the stealth-based action take the reins.
 Thankfully, the action is up to the task, providing a stiff tactical challenge across a variety of terrains and scenarios.

 Each character possesses their own strengths and weaknesses, and it’s up to you to deploy them in the most advantageous ways possible.
-The levels are designed with this in mind as well, where one character might be able to swim around a patrol, others will have to stay on dry land.
+The levels are designed with this in mind as well, as one character might be able to swim around a patrol, while others will have to stay on dry land.
 Such a basic encounter suggests the obvious tactic of circling around and wiping them out from both sides, but they get far more complex.

 Characters also have unique skills.
 Cooper can shoot two enemies at once, McCoy can snipe enemies at range in relative silence, Kate can don a disguise and flirt with guards to allow others to operate behind their back and so on.
-Everyone has a vital role to play, though the mid-game addition of Isabelle brings with it the ability to “tether” two enemies together where anything that happens to one, happens to the other.
+Everyone has a vital role to play, though the mid-game addition of Isabelle brings with it the ability to “tether” two enemies together in which anything that happens to one, happens to the other.
 It’s incredibly helpful.

 Even with all of these special talents at your disposal, Desperados III is tough thanks to its smart design and generally solid enemy A.I.
-If you’re detected an alarm will be raised and reinforcements will pour out of designated (and inaccessible) areas, which means you can’t simply pick them off and then not worry about a lone guard getting wind of you.
-It is possible to kill the reinforcements.
-Their presence just makes everything harder.
+If you’re detected, an alarm will be raised and reinforcements will pour out of designated (and inaccessible) areas, which means you can’t simply pick them off and then not worry about a lone guard getting wind of you.
+It is possible to kill the reinforcements; their presence just makes everything harder.

 As noted earlier, the game is designed for trial and error.
 To that point we lost track of the number of times we’d think we were ready to silently take out a guard only for a vision cone to appear from another guard we never saw.
 Our best-laid plans often came up short, but the frequency of saves and quickness of reloading help mitigate the frustration.

-If the core elements of Desperados 3 — namely tactical stealth in an Old West setting — sound like fun you should absolutely pull the trigger on this one.
+If the core elements of Desperados 3 — namely tactical stealth in an Old West setting — sound like fun, you should absolutely pull the trigger on this one.
 It accomplishes what it set out to do and delivers a tough yet addictive experience.